JoshuaPrice13/Stock_Trading_Bot/README.md

 Oklahoma State University
 Personal Project

-This project is done in conjecture with an Oklahoma Stat Buinsess major, Creighton Smith.
+This project is done in conjunction with an Oklahoma State Buinsess student, Creighton Smith.
 All source code is writtin by Joshua T. Price.